DucBox/Face-Attribute-Extraction/README.md

 Clone data from Roboflow, set up GPU/CPU, run all cells code in file 'ResNet50', save model_resnet50.h5

 Run all cells code in file 'Connection' in order to connect 2 models so that you will have a perfect model for further custom

+##License
+Feel free to customize this template further based on the specifics of your project and the technologies used.
+This structured format helps ensure that all relevant aspects of your project are clearly communicated to potential users and contributors.